winbergoscar0/Moveer/README.md

 Start by installing node.js

-After that, install the discord.js requirement to run the app.
+After that, install the requirements by running.

 ```
-npm install discord.js
+npm install
 ```

 ### Deployment